Spring cleaning? Here’s how to dispose of medications properly

-- Throw out any item that has a changed color, taste or smell.
+- Throw out any item that has changed color, taste or smell.

 - Discard any unmarked containers.
 If an item cannot be identified, get rid of it.

 - Safely dispose of medications.
-To avoid the toxic risks to the environment, it is not recommended that medications be flushed down the toilet or tossed in the trash.
+Do not flush medications down the toilet or toss in the trash.
+These can pose as toxic risks to the environment.
 A pharmacy or police department might have medication receptacles or drop boxes.
 If that is not an option: 1.)
 Place all medication in a sealable bag.
 If there are solid medications, add water to dissolve them; 2.)
-Add kitty litter, coffee grounds, saw dust or any unappealing mixture to discourage children or animals from ingesting; 3.)
+Add kitty litter, coffee grounds, sawdust or any unappealing mixture to discourage children or animals from ingesting; 3.)
 Seal the bag and put into the trash; 4.)
 Remove any identifying information, such as the label.

 - Test medical devices and check supplies.
 If unsure about an item, bring it to your pharmacy for testing or directions on updating and/or replacing.

-Cleaning out medicines and supplies is also a great time to replenish essentials for your home, including an over-the-counter headache, pain or fever-reducing medication, something for motion sickness/nausea, an anti-diarrheal, bandages, allergy medication as well as a Benadryl-type medicine for sudden onset of allergic symptoms, and a thermometer, Quinn said.
+Cleaning out medicines and conducting proper medication disposal area great times to replenish essentials for your home.
+This includes over-the-counter headache, pain or fever-reducing medication, something for motion sickness/nausea, an anti-diarrheal, bandages, allergy medication as well as a Benadryl-type medicine for sudden onset of allergic symptoms, and a thermometer.